 Argument Description ip address <ip address=""> <netmask></netmask></ip> Specifies a static IPv4 address and netmask for the Mgmt port.
 Note that defining the IP address/netmask does NOT switch the Mgmt port over from DHCP if it is currently using it.
 You need to explicitly disable DHCP as well with no interface eth0 dhcp before the static address specified here is used.
 You can specify the netmask using either the bit-count model or a dotted-quad (for example, /24 or 255.255.255.0).
-For example, the following command configures a static address of 192.168.1.0 with a netmask of /24: (config) # interface eth0 ip address 192.168.1.0 /24 ipv6 address < <ipv6 address="">/<length> autoconfigure> [default privacy] dhcp client <enable renew="" =""></enable></length></ipv6> Configures IPv6 properties for the Mgmt port.
+For example, the following command configures a static address of 192.168.1.0 with a netmask of /24: (config) # interface eth0 ip address 192.168.1.0 /24 ipv6 address < <ipv6 address="">/<length> autoconfigure> [default privacy] dhcp client <enable renew="" =""> enable</enable></length></ipv6> Configures IPv6 properties for the Mgmt port.
 You can specify a static address or accept an autoconfigured address.
 Setting the address does not enable its use-you also have to explicitly enable the IPv6 address with interface eth0 ipv6 enable . enable address-Specifies the type of IPv6 address that will be assigned to the Mgmt port.
 You can either explicitly configure a static address with the address argument or use the autoconfigure argument to generate one automatically. dhcp client-Enables or renews DHCPv6 on this interface. enable-enables the use of IPv6 for the Mgmt port. mtu <mtu bytes="" in=""></mtu> Specifies the MTU for the Mgmt port.
 Specify a value in bytes (1518 is the largest size for a standard Ethernet packet).
+The range is 1280-9400.
+The default is 1500.
+It is recommended that you set the MTU value to 9400 on all platforms to avoid fragmentation.
 Change the MTU value for the Mgmt port only after disabling IPv6 on that particular interface using the following command: (config) # no interface <interface> ipv6 enable</interface> shutdown Administratively shuts down the Mgmt port.
 If you do this, you will only be able to access the node over the serial console port. speed <10 100 1000 auto> Sets the speed for the Mgmt port.
 You can set it to 10Mb, 100Mb, 1000Mb, or auto.
 Setting the speed to auto also sets duplex to auto.
 If you set speed to one of the manual settings, the system will read the last autoconfigured setting for duplex and set it to the manual version of the autoconfigured value. zeroconf Enables zeroconf for IPv4 on the specified interface.
 Enabling zeroconf disables DHCP and static address settings.